cossio/cossio.github.io/_posts/2018-05-01-KL-divergence.md

 ### More variational definitions

 Taking the dual Legendre transform, we obtain additional variational definitions of the Kullback-Leibler divergence.

-These formulas assume that $\sum_i u_i = \sum_i v_i = 1$.
+The first formula ssumes that $\sum_iu_i=1$:

 $$\begin{aligned}
 \mathrm{KL}(u||v)